42esoulard/42_minishell/README.md

 # 42_minishell
 A teeny tiny shell built by rturcey and esoulard.

-_Includes a tester that we borrowed from sdunkel and enriched with everything we could think of!_
+_Includes an awesome tester initially posted by our 42 collegue sdunkel and to which we added everything we could!_

 **A lovely simili shell with:**
   - custom prompt,